toddtee/toddtee.sh/content/resume/index.md

-| You can find out about everything I work on soon! :male-technologist:
+| Where have I been?
+What Have I seen?! ! :male-technologist: